leonjalfon1/ip-inspector/README.md

 ## Description

+ - Simple python web server that retrieve the IP of the client who accesses it.
-This application can be used to get the source IP of an specific client (very useful for debugging and testing)
+ - This application can be very useful for debugging and testing

 ## Build

-To build the application as docker image use:
+ - To build the application as docker image use:

 ```
 docker build -t leonjalfon1/ip-inspector:latest